Chapter 4. IPFW Dummynet and Traffic Shaping

 #

 A key test for measuring throughput is to send a file of data and measure the transfer speed.
-To create the file, we can use the jot(1) program:
+To create the file, use jot(1) on the firewall VM:

-This command creates a 10MB file of random ASCII digits.
-(Note that this takes roughly 30 seconds to a minute to create the file on a QEMU virtual machine.)
+This command creates a file of random ASCII digits exactly 10,000,001 bytes long.
+(Note that it can take anywhere from 30 seconds to two minutes to create the file on a QEMU virtual machine.)

-To transfer the file to the server on the firewall VM we can use this command:
+To transfer the file to the server on the external1 VM use this command:

 Connecting to host 203.0.113.10, port 5201